HackYourFuture/databases/Week3/MAKEME.md

 Upload your code to your forked Databases repository in GitHub.
 Make a pull request to HackYourHomework's forked repository.

-> Forgotten how to upload your homework?
-Go through the [guide](../hand-in-homework-guide.md) to learn how to do this
+> Forgotten how to upload your assignment?
+Go through the [guide](../hand-in-assignments-guide.md) to learn how to do this
 > again.

 _Deadline Tuesday 23.59 CET_